Utility-SOC/Roadmap/README.md

     connect text editor to github

 Create Threat intelligence API
-    Deploy Honeypot sensor
     Identify sensor requirements
         Identify Hosts which provide DMZ and dedicated IP at lowest cost

         identify which VPS size is appropriate for the sensor.
 And approximate bvandwidth use

         research hosting providers policies.
 Custom ISO
 Identify parts of stock (tpotce) sensor which ship telemetry to tmobile and remove them

-            forward all management ports over one of the dedicated management ports, whitelist it Disable any low information sensors
+forward all management ports over one of the dedicated management ports, whitelist it

+Disable all unnecessary open ports.
 Create additional port rules for low information ports